virtualzone/docker-piwik/README.md

 ## Running docker-piwik

-Once you get the system built you'll need to run the `init` once to create your database and collect static files.
-The first item in the `-v` option, `/mnt/piwik`, is the location on the host machine you wish to store these files.
-You can now run the `start` command at any time to get the whole thing running.
-If you have no other websites running on your server and just want piwk then you can also map the port `-p` directly to `80`, `-p=80:80` and it will act as a complete server solution.

-    docker run -v=/mnt/piwik:/data overshard/piwik /init
+Running the first time will setup MySQL to be in your data dir shared with your host so that you can back it up if you want to.
+It will also set your port to a static port of your choice so that you can easily map a proxy to it.
+If this is the only thing running on your system you can map the port to 80 and no proxy is needed. i.e. `-p=80:80` Also be sure your mounted directory on your host machine is already created before running this `mkdir -p /mnt/piwik`.

-    docker run -d=true -p=10000:80 -v=/mnt/piwik:/data overshard/piwik /start
+    sudo docker run -p=10000:80 -v=/mnt/piwik:/data overshard/piwik /start

-### Running for the first time

-The first time you run Piwik and connect to it via HTTP you're going to have to setup some basics.
-I've locked down MySQL from all outside connections so for the database just connect using `root`, blank everything else, database name `piwik`.
-Everything else, like your first site, is up to you.

-### IMPORTANT NOTE: First Run

-Be sure you are using the domain name to connect/setup that you are going to use in the future.
-No test domain name etc, it stores this as part of the setup and can be a pain to change later.
+Note that the first time you run this it sets up your piwik user and database as well as locking down your root user. **This will echo out your database settings for use when setting up Piwik when you connect via HTTP.** Your root and piwik user passwords are stored in your data dir incase you need them in the future.

+From now on when you start/stop docker-piwik you should use the container id with the following commands.
+To get your container id, after you initial run type `sudo docker ps` and it will show up on the left side followed by the image name which is `overshard/piwik:latest`.

+    sudo docker start <container_id>
+    sudo docker stop <container_id>

-### Notes on the run commands
+### Notes on the run command

  + `-v` is the volume you are mounting `-v=host_dir:docker_dir`
  + `overshard/piwik` is simply what I called my docker build of this image
  + `-d=true` allows this to run cleanly as a daemon, remove for debugging
  + `-p` is the port it connects to, `-p=host_port:docker_port`

-## Why put the core repo inside of the data directory?

-Because PHP devs seem to feel like updating files on the system itself and just downloading files wherever in their project.
-This means we have pull the repo to the data dir so that all these on the fly updates are persistent.

 [0]: http://www.docker.io/gettingstarted/